-Dr. Peter Kaiser is Chairman of the APM-GRG, Professor of Mining Engineering at Laurentian University and Chair for Rock Engineering and Ground Control; former Director of the Rio Tinto Centre for Underground Mine Construction and former Founding Director of the Center for Excellence in Mining Innovation (CEMI).
-His interests lie in geomechanics, underground excavation stability, mine design, mechanized excavation and the applications of other emerging technologies that increase mining safety and productivity.
+Dr. Peter Kaiser, Chairman of the APM-GRG, is Professor Emeritus of Mining Engineering at Laurentian University, former Chair for Rock Engineering and Ground Control, former Director of the Rio Tinto Centre for Underground Mine Construction, and former Founding Director of the Centre for Excellence in Mining Innovation.
+His interests lie in geomechanics, underground excavation stability, mine design, mechanized excavation, and the applications of other emerging technologies that increase mining safety and productivity.
 Dr. Kaiser is a Fellow of the Canadian Academy of Engineers and a Fellow of the Engineering Institute of Canada.
 He is the author of more than 350 technical and scientific publications.

 Dr. Sandy (Alexander) Cruden

-Dr. Sandy (Alexander) Cruden is a Professor and Head of the School of Earth, Atmosphere & Environment at Monash University (Australia).
+Dr. Sandy (Alexander) Cruden is a Professor and Head of the School of Earth, Atmosphere and Environment at Monash University (Australia).
 Dr. Cruden has more than 25 years of geoscience experience related to structural geology, analysis and characterization in both crystalline and sedimentary rock settings.
-Dr. Cruden completed a fault reactivation analysis and structural characterization of southwestern Ontario as part of site characterization activities for OPG’s proposed Low and Intermediate Level Waste DGR at the Bruce site.
+Dr. Cruden completed a fault reactivation analysis and structural characterization of southwestern Ontario as part of site characterization activities for Ontario Power Generation's proposed Low- and Intermediate-Level Waste Deep Geologic Repository at the Bruce site.

 Dr. Andreas Gautschi

-Dr. Andreas Gautschi is the Division Head of Geology, Safety at Nagra (the Swiss National Cooperative for the Disposal of Radioactive Waste.
+Dr. Andreas Gautschi is Chief Geoscientific Advisor at the Swiss National Cooperative for the Disposal of Radioactive Waste.
 Since his retirement, he works as an international geoscientific consultant.
-Dr. Gautschi has more than 25 years of geoscience experience related to the planning, co-ordination and implementation of site evaluation programs for deep geological repositories in both crystalline and sedimentary rocks.
+Dr. Gautschi has more than 30 years of geoscience experience related to the planning, co-ordination and implementation of site evaluation programs for deep geological repositories in both crystalline and sedimentary rocks.
 He co-ordinated successful geoscience activities that contributed to the selection of the Opalinus Clay formation as the preferred geologic setting for the long-term management of high-level waste in Switzerland.
 He also has a lectureship at ETH Zurich on deep geological disposal of radioactive waste.